mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-03-Domain-Controller-Promotion/README.md

 ![Domain authentication validation](screenshots/lab-03-06-domain-authentication-validation.png)

-This confirmed that the server was operating in the domain context and that the domain name resolved correctly.
+These results confirmed that the administrator session was operating in the MRTG domain context and that the domain name resolved successfully.

+This evidence confirms the domain context but does not independently prove that a Kerberos ticket was used.
+Kerberos ticket validation would require tools such as `klist`.

 ---

-### 7. Post-Promotion Checkpoint Created
+### 8. Created a Post-Promotion Lab Checkpoint

-A Hyper-V checkpoint was created after successful promotion and validation.
+A Hyper-V checkpoint was created after the promotion and validation steps were completed.

 Checkpoint name: